google/cpp-from-the-sky-down/tafn/tafn.md

 If `o.function_name(parameters...)` is well formed, then this is called.
 Else if `function_name(o, parameters...)` is well-formed then it is called, otherwise ill-formed.
 In the above example `vector::clear` is called.
-This would allow such advantages as allowing UFCS, and forwarding for existing code that uses function names for new code that opts in using the action tag syntax via `function_literal_name`.
+This would allow such advantages as allowing universal function call syntax, and forwarding for existing code that uses function names for new code that opts in using the action tag syntax via `function_literal_name`.

 ## Alternative to action tag as struct